 Removal from Rental Market - Tenants

-A property owner may recover possession of a rental unit to either demolish a rental unit or to remove the rental unit permanently from rental housing use.
+A property owner may recover possession of a rental unit either to demolish it or to remove it permanently from rental housing use.

-If you receive an eviction notice from your landlord because your landlord wishes to recover possession of the rental unit, you can expect the following:
+If you receive an eviction notice from your landlord because your landlord wishes to take over the rental unit, you can expect the following:

 Your Rights and Responsibilities